 - A Gap Year

 - Get a job (preferably with opportunities for training).

 For a parent/carer trying to help and advise their child, it can seem like a confusing range of options.

 Here’s more about each option with links to additional information if you want to explore further.

 Higher Education at 18

 There are lots of different higher education (HE) level courses available.
-HE level is any qualification which is at Level 4 or above (A Levels, BTEC National and Advanced Apprenticeship are Level 3 qualifications and a degree is Level 6).
+HE level is any qualification which is at Level 4 or above and this includes apprenticeships as well as part time and full time study.

 You can find out about Higher and Degree Level Apprenticeships

 Higher Education (HE) level qualifications are attractive to employers because they show higher level skills, which is what many employers are looking for.
 HE level qualifications can be very job focused like a doctor, architect, etc. or might be focused on an academic subject e.g history, geography, etc.

 For some jobs a young person will need a certain degree but many employers are keen to employ people with any degree, and some offer specific ‘graduate opportunities’, which are open to all student with a degree, whatever the subject.